starkat99/half-rs/README.md

 - **`serde`** - Implement `Serialize` and `Deserialize` traits for `f16` and `bf16`.
 This adds a dependency on the [`serde`](https://crates.io/crates/serde) crate.

-- **`use-intrinsics`** — Use unstable hardware intrinsics for `f16` and `bf16` conversions if
-  available on the compiler target.
-By default, only hardware support compatible with the Rust stable toolchain will be used, or software emulation otherwise. **Available only on Rust nightly channel.**

 - **`alloc`** — Enable use of the [`alloc`](https://doc.rust-lang.org/alloc/) crate when not using the `std` library.